joagre/ductadapter/README.md

 # A duct adapter

-I needed to attach a air conditioner to a wall ventialtion shaft.
+I needed to attach an air conditioner to a ventilation duct.
 This made the trick.